-Shaila offers weekend nonresidential retreats for Dharma Zephyr and leads a residential retreat for us every other November at Lake Tahoe’s Camp Galilee, in addition to teaching in California and Europe.
+Shaila offers weekend nonresidential retreats for Dharma Zephyr and occasionally leads a residential retreat for us at Lake Tahoe’s Camp Galilee, in addition to teaching in California and Europe.

 Dori Langevin, PsyD, completed the Buddha-Dharma and Vipassana Meditation four-year teacher training program in 2010 taught by senior teachers at Spirit Rock Meditation Center and Insight Meditation Society (IMS).
 She has taught residential retreats at Insight Meditation Community of Washington with Tara Brach, Spirit Rock, IMS, Tara Mandala and Cloud Mountain and has been especially inspired by teaching “relational mindfulness” at the IMS Family Retreats and iBme Teen & Young Adult Retreats.
 Dori is currently mentoring a third cohort of 39 students in the third two-year mindfulness and compassion practices teacher training with Tara Brach and Jack Kornfield.
 Dori loves sharing the Buddha’s radical teachings and practices that empower us to live with wakefulness, compassion and wisdom in the midst of our messy, yet radiant lives.
 She is committed to “re-membering” and calling on qualities of the Sacred Feminine ~ variance of vision & inclusivity, interdependence & deep reverence for life, honoring inner authority, and embodied presence.

 is a member of the Teachers Council at Spirit Rock Meditation Center and the author of The Engaged Spiritual Life.